Taylor County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
-The length of the suspension for a first offense in Texas is typically 90 days to 1 year.
+- BAC Over 0.08: If your blood alcohol content (BAC) was 0.08 or higher, your license will be suspended per Texas law.
+The suspension period is typically 90 days for a first offense.
+You will receive a temporary driving permit that is valid until the ALR hearing is held or until the suspension period begins.

 If You Refused Testing